 Another important element in any reading space for kids is that they have access to year-round book interests.
 What do I mean by year-round book interest?

 Here are a few things to consider to make your kids’ reading nook book selection interesting year-round…

 Include holiday and special occasion books.
 An easy way to create year-round book interest is to include holiday books.
-Simply make a list of popular holidays and important occasions for your family (e.g. birthdays, the birth of a new baby, new pet, losing his/her first tooth, etc.), and include books on those topics.
-Changing up some of the books choices on a regular basis keeps their book selection exciting and engaging.
+Simply list popular holidays and important occasions for your family (e.g., birthdays, the birth of a new baby, a new pet, losing his/her first tooth, etc.), and include books on those topics.
+Changing up some of the book choices regularly keeps their book selection exciting and engaging.

 Perform routine book inventories.
 Because kids reading levels and interests change as they grow, performing routine book inventories will keep their reading space fresh and updated.
 Donating books is great to make room for new books and bless other kids in the process.
 Or by relocating books to younger siblings’ reading nooks.

 Acquire new books throughout the year.
-As you perform your inventory you might notice that your kid’s book collection might be running a bit low.
+As you perform your inventory, your kid’s book collection might be running a bit low.
 A great way to keep any reading nook current is to sign up for Reading Subscription Boxes.
-Reading Subscription Boxes allow you to receive monthly kids’ books to your front door, AND for much less than the retail price.
-My favorite two Subscription Boxes for Kids are LillyPost (newborns to 7-year-olds) and Reading Bug Box (newborns to 13-years-old).
+Reading Subscription Boxes allow you to receive monthly kids’ books to your front door AND for much less than the retail price.

 3. Ensure good lighting

 One of the main key elements in any kids’ reading nook is ensuring good lighting.
 There are many ways to bring lighting to a reading space.
-So, despite your child’s reading nook being next to a natural light source, such as a window, or inside a cozy teepee, ensuring good lighting is not that difficult to do.
+So, despite your child’s reading nook being next to a natural light source, such as a window, or inside a cozy teepee, ensuring good lighting is not difficult.